Bromhidrosis Treatment & Management

 Iontophoresis, which disrupts sweat production, has a role in the treatment of eccrine bromhidrosis.
 With this method, a small electric current is passed through the skin while the affected area is placed under tap water.
 Typically used only for volar skin, this treatment is time intensive and should be considered only if excessive eccrine sweating contributes to the patient's body odor.
 Amelioration of hyperhidrosis does not reduce apocrine sweat production.

 Conservative methods are ideal for mild cases.
 However, they do not offer a definitive cure, and results may be unsatisfactory if odor reduction is short lived and incomplete.
-Systemic anticholinergic agents decrease sweating, but they are not commonly used because of their significant adverse effect profile.
+Systemic anticholinergic agents decrease sweating, but their use can be limited by their adverse effect profile.

 Lasers and botulinum toxin